jona-sassenhagen/markdown_beamerposter/poster.md

 \columnsbegin

-\hspace{-.75cm}
+%\hspace{-.75cm}

 \column{.55\textwidth}

+**Potsdam Sentence Corpus**

-- Potsdam Sentence Corpus (144 German sentences, with cloze ratings for each word;  \cite{Kliegl2004})
+- 144 German sentences, with cloze ratings for each word \cite{Kliegl2004}
-  - MEG (n=25) and EEG (n=35) data
+- MEG (n=25) and EEG (n=35)

-- compute strength of phonemic representations
+**Compute strength of phonemic representations**

 - fit a phoneme continuous encoding model \cite{DILIBERTO20152457}
   to MEG and EEG data
 - calculate absolute (cross-validated) residuals per time point and channel (roughly: how similar is the neural activity induced by each phoneme token to the idealized template for that phoneme?)

-- compute correlation between *word* predictability and *phoneme* representation strength
+**Correlation *word* predictability vs. *phoneme* representation strength**

 - first approach: fit second-level *cloze* continuous encoding model to *squared residuals* from first level
 - second approach: for each word, calculate similarity between template (first-level model coefficients) and actual neural activity, and bin by word cloze

 \column{.425\textwidth}